 - Staffing structure:

-- Acting up policy, Advance of salary policy, Adverse weather policy, Annual leave policy, Annualised hours policy, Appraisal policy, Breastfeeding policy and guidelines, Bursary policy, Capability policy and procedure, Career break policy, Childcare voucher scheme policy, Confidentiality policy, Continuous professional development, Dignity at work policy, Disciplinary policy, Disclosure information on secure handling etc policy, Disclosure pvg scheme process, Drug and alcohol policy, Electronic and telecommunications policy, Employment reference policy, Equality and Diversity policy, Flexible working policy, Good work practice policy, Grievance procedure, Internal transfer policy, Learning and development policy, Long service award policy, Maternity and adoption leave policy, Overtime policy, Parental leave and benefits policy, Personal relationships at work policy, Promoting attendance policy and procedures, Quality policy, Recruitment and Selection policy, Recruitment of ex offenders policy, Redundancy policy, Secondment policy, Shared parental leave policy, Student policy, Supervision policy, Time off policy, Training Policy, Travel and subsistence policy, Tupe policy, Working time policy, Communication with regulatory bodies, Communication with regulatory bodies, Mentoring policy, Right to request time for training policy, Staff involvement and participation strategy, Succession planning policy, Paternity policy, Working Time policy.
+- Advance of salary policy, Adverse weather policy, Annual leave policy, Appraisal policy, Breastfeeding policy and guidelines, Bursary policy, Capability policy and procedure, Career break policy, Childcare voucher scheme policy, Confidentiality policy, Continuous professional development, Dignity at work policy, Disciplinary policy, Disclosure PVG scheme process, Drug and alcohol policy, Electronic and telecommunications policy, Employment reference policy, Equality and Diversity policy, Flexible working policy, Good work practice policy, Grievance procedure, Internal transfer policy, Learning and development policy, Long service award policy, Maternity and adoption leave policy, Overtime policy, Personal relationships at work policy, Promoting attendance policy and procedures, Quality policy, Recruitment of ex offenders policy, Redundancy policy, Secondment policy, Shared parental leave policy, Student policy, Supervision policy, Time off policy, Training Policy, Travel and subsistence policy, TUPE policy, Mentoring policy, Right to request time for training policy, Staff involvement and participation strategy, Succession planning policy, Paternity policy, Working Time policy.
 Parental Leave Policy

 - Employee relations structures and agreements reached with recognised trade unions and professional organisations: (Personal data redacted under section 38 of the Freedom of Information (Scotland) Act 2002) Unite voluntary recognition agreement